raytech007/quiz_app/README.md

   - One question displayed at a time
   - Numbered question palette with color indicators (grey for unattempted, green for answered)
   - Easy navigation between questions via palette
-  - Navigation buttons: Previous, Save, Next, and Stop
+  - Navigation buttons: Previous, Save, Next, and Submit
   - Timer countdown with auto-submit when time expires
 - **Question Management**:
   - Support for MCQs, Fill-in-the-Blank, and True/False (multiple types in one quiz)